Will Enzyme Supplementation Help With Gas and Bloating?

 What Happens If You Don’t Have Enough Digestive Enzymes?

 Individuals with poorly managed celiac disease may also have problems digesting lactose as a result of damage to their intestinal villi, which normally produce lactase.
-Other individuals who have pancreatic or gall bladder disease may also suffer from digestive issues related to deficiency of important digestive enzymes.

 Finally, some individuals with hereditary or genetic mutations may also lack or have very limited production of certain digestive enzymes.